Acoustic Su-Schrieffer-Heeger lattice: Direct mapping of acoustic waveguides to Su-Schrieffer-Heeger model: Finite system

-We first consider finite waveguides made of $2N+1$ segments, where both ends of the waveguide have a cross section $S_B$ and are open to the exterior, as shown in Fig.~\ref{fig1}(a).
+We first consider finite waveguides made of $2N+1$ segments and $2N$ cross section changes, where both ends have a cross section $S_B$ and are open to the exterior, as shown in Fig.~\ref{fig1}(a).
 Equilibrium with the exterior pressure imposes the boundary condition of vanishing pressure at these ends (we neglect radiative losses, which vanish in the limit of small cross sections).
-In the lattice representation, this boundary conditions amounts to having a site on the left (resp. right) end that is only connected to a right (resp. left) neighbour.
-This is represented in Fig.~\ref{fig1}(b).
+In the lattice representation, this boundary condition amounts to having a site on the left (resp. right) end that is only connected to a right (resp. left) neighbour, i.e. $B_0 = A_{N+1} = 0$.
+This is represented in Fig.~\ref{fig1}(a).
 We compute the discrete set of eigenmodes, which are the eigenvectors of the Hamiltonian